Please check back for updates to this information:

 Q: My family travels a lot.
 Can we still do that if we are part of Options?

 A: Yes, you can.
-Because we only meet on Mondays and follow the PSD school calendar, there are many opportunities for breaks and vacation.
+Because we only meet on Fridays and follow the PSD school calendar, there are many opportunities for breaks and vacation.
 We also respect your homeschool freedom to schedule your year as you see fit for your family.
 Keep in mind that frequent absences are difficult on the other students and teachers in your child's classes.
 You may request excused absences prior to traveling (which will also help your teacher prepare for your student's absence).
 Frequent unexcused absences may forfeit your child's spot in Options, so another child on the wait list may attend.

 Q: Do I have to keep school records if my student is attending Options?